US-EPA-CAMD/easey-common/README.md

 ### 1. Update Dependency in `easey-camd-services`
 - Navigate to the `easey-camd-services` project directory.
-- Open the `package.json` file.
-- Replace the `easey-common` dependency with a local file path reference:
+- Update the `package.json` file and replace the `easey-common` dependency with a local file path reference:

 ```json
 {